-We present the results for United States in Figure \ref{fig:United_States_RMSE} where Panel (a) indicates that the two traditional time series models rank at first and the last, VAR model has the best performance among these 6 models while ARIMA performs worst.
+We present the results for the United States in Figure \ref{fig:United_States_RMSE} and Table \ref{tab:United_States_table}, where Panel (a) indicates that the two traditional time series models rank first and last, the VAR model has the best performance among these 6 models while ARIMA performs worst.
 Among the deep learning models, the CNN and ED-LSTM perform better than the BD-LSTM and LSTM, although BD-LSTM has the least variance.
-Through the 3 steps RMSE, although the four models perform similar in the first two steps, they are not in the same trend, as the number of steps increases, the prediction accuracy of LSTM and BD-LSTM gradually degrades.
-The ED-LSTM's performance is consistently stable, while the CNN improves as the forecast horizon increases.
-We further compare Figure \ref{fig:United_States_RMSE} - Panels (c) and (d) and find that such as the case of Canada, the performance of VAR on the test set is similar to that of the best deep learning model, and is more inclined to predict the general trend.
+In the first 3 steps, although the four models perform similarly in the first two steps, as the number of steps increases, the prediction accuracy of LSTM and BD-LSTM gradually degrades.
+The ED-LSTM model performance is consistently stable, while the CNN improves as the forecast horizon increases.
+Figure \ref{fig:United_States_RMSEplot} presents prediction plots of the United States GDP using ED-LSTM and VAR and compares them with actual the GDP.

-Figure \ref{fig:developed_country} is a summary of the prediction results of developed countries.
-We observe that CNN and ED-LSTM are far better than other models.
+Figure \ref{fig:developed_country} provides a summary of the prediction results of developed countries.
+We observe that CNN and ED-LSTM are far better than other models for the test dataset.
 BD-LSTM and two traditional models have similar results, while LSTM's results are obviously worse than other models.
-Take each step separately to check, the deep learning models have very different trends in pairs, as the number of steps increases, CNN and ED-LSTM perform better and better, proving that CNN and ED-LSTM have the ability to achieve long-term prediction, while LSTM and BD-LSTM are completely opposite, and the increase in the number of steps directly leads to an increase in RMSE, indicating that their predictive ability for multi-step prediction is relatively weak.
+In each step, the deep learning models have very different trends in pairs, as the number of steps increases, CNN and ED-LSTM perform better and better, proving that CNN and ED-LSTM have the ability to achieve long-term prediction, while LSTM and BD-LSTM are completely opposite, and the increase in the number of steps directly leads to an increase in RMSE, indicating that their predictive ability for multistep-ahead prediction is relatively weak.